 If these two conditions are met, the preventive strategy outlined above, which focuses on ordoliberal-inspired AI ethics principles, can be realized, ensuring a stable environment for the responsible development of LLMs.
-However, as noted in the case of recent Chinese research on “non-fine-tunable learning” (Deng et al., 2024), such methods come with a specific authoritarian potential and thus deserve critical scrutiny and stakeholder engagement from the beginning.
+However, as noted in the case of recent Chinese research on “non-fine-tunable learning” (Deng et al., 2024), such methods come with a specific authoritarian potential and thus deserve critical scrutiny and stakeholder engagement from the start.

 6. Conclusion

-In the myth of Odysseus, the hero is tied to the mast of his ship to resist the seductive song of the sirens, symbolizing the need for self-imposed constraints to navigate the dangers of great endeavor. , we must also recognize the need for solid, constitution-like frameworks to ensure that this technology is used ethically and responsibly.
+In the myth of Odysseus, the hero is tied to the mast of his ship to resist the seductive song of the sirens, symbolizing the need for self-imposed constraints to navigate the dangers of a great endeavor.
+Given the fact that a growing number of people and companies today are increasingly exploiting the potential of generative AI by means of ever more powerful LLMs, we must also recognize the need for solid, constitution-like frameworks to ensure that this technology is used ethically and responsibly.
 This paper has argued that integrating ordoliberal constitutional economics with AI ethics and governance (i.e., constitutional AI and AI guardrails) offers a possible avenue to create such frameworks.
 By applying the principles of ordoliberalism (2.0) to the development of model specifications, such as those proposed by OpenAI, it might become possible to develop LLMs that are both economically efficient and socially beneficial.

 The concept of constitutional AI (and AI guardrails), as proposed by OpenAI, Anthropic, and others, aims to embed ethical principles and robust safeguards directly into LLMs, either on the level of training or during the inference phase.
 This approach promises to ensure that models operate within predefined boundaries, prioritizing safety, legality, and societal norms over individual or commercial interests – in line with the ordoliberal vision of an adequate ordering of society and binding “economic [or AI] constitution.”
-From an ordoliberal 2.0 perspective, system prompts or reinforcement learning are promising ways to embed AI ethics, preferable to mandated evaluations focusing on privately developed, opaque standards.
+From an ordoliberal 2.0 perspective, system prompts, or reinforcement learning, are promising ways to embed AI ethics, preferable to mandated evaluations focusing on privately developed, opaque standards.

 To assess the effectiveness of system prompts, we conducted an empirical experiment using comparative analysis between LLMs with and without ordoliberal system prompts, based on the models “llama2” and “llama2-uncensored.”
 We found evidence that system prompts can indeed act as a practical and immediate solution for improving the ethical behavior of LLMs, particularly those that are uncensored or lack comprehensive adaptation strategies.
 While system prompts are not a substitute for robust pre-training alignment techniques, they provide a flexible and transparent method for embedding ethical considerations into AI systems.
 By prioritizing the regulation and transparency of these prompts, policymakers can thus address some of the root causes of LLM behavior and ensure that systems comply with ethical and legal standards from the outset.
 However, public consultation and transparent decision-making processes are essential to gain the democratic legitimacy required for these normative decisions.
-Mini-publics, such as citizens’ assemblies, can improve stakeholder representation and address the need for autonomy by involving citizens directly and regularly in decision-making – similar to Abiri’s concept of public constitutional AI (Abiri, 2024).
+Mini-publics, such as citizens’ assemblies, can improve stakeholder representation and address the need for autonomy by involving citizens directly and regularly in decision-making, similar to Abiri’s concept of public constitutional AI (Abiri, 2024).